This post contains affiliate links. Read my disclosure policy here.

 I've been getting a lot of requests for an oil-free Vegan Coleslaw Recipe over the last few weeks.
 And since I've made so many creamy-based dressings that are oil-free, I knew this would be an easy recipe to deliver.
 I'm very happy with the final results and excited to share it with you guys.

 Coleslaw is pretty nutritious because it's mostly made up of raw veggies, but when it's doused in a ton of mayo, it's not so healthy anymore.
 Don't get me wrong, I'll still eat mayo-based coleslaw any day of the week (vegan, of course), but it's nice to make lightened up versions of my favorite recipes, too.

-If you’re trying to reduce the amount of oil in your diet, a good place to start is salad dressing.
-Keep a few of your favorites on hand and use it for dipping, sandwiches, wraps, marinade, pasta, potatoes, stir-fry and more.
+If you're trying to reduce the amount of oil in your diet, a good place to start is the salad dressing.
+Keep a few of your favorites on hand and use it for dipping, sandwiches, wraps, marinade, pasta, potatoes, stir-fry, and more.

 INGREDIENTS FOR THE VEGAN COLESLAW DRESSING

 Even though this slaw is mayo-free and oil-free, it's still super creamy and rich, just like a classic coleslaw recipe.
 For the creamy consistency, I used Raw Cashews, Unsweetened Non-Dairy Yogurt, and Unsweetened Non-Dairy milk.

 I prefer the taste of So Delicious Yogurt over any other brand.
 It has a neutral flavor and I use it for so many sweet and savory recipes.
 It works perfectly in my Vegan Cream Cheese.
 If you can't find the So Delicious brand, try to find another coconut-based one.